-2530.02, A, Hot Mix Asphalt Patching Material.
+A. Hot Mix Asphalt Patching Material.

-Unless stated elsewhere in the contract documents, use HMA meeting or exceeding Section 2303 requirements for a 300,000 ESAL Standard Traffic (ST) 3/8 or 1/2 inch (9.5 mm or 12.5 mm) surface mixture. with Use an asphalt binder that meets or exceeds a PG 64-22S or PG 58-28H Performance Graded asphalt binder.
+Unless stated elsewhere in the contract documents, use HMA meeting or exceeding Section 2303 requirements for a Standard Traffic (ST) 3/8 or 1/2 inch surface mixture.
+Use an asphalt binder that meets or exceeds PG 64-22S or PG 58-28H.
 For partial depth patches on HMA overlay projects, the binder grade specified for mainline intermediate or surface course may be substituted.